The Human Rights Essay Prize

 Submissions go through a rigorous multi-stage review process, culminating in a selection of standout essays evaluated by a panel of esteemed judges.
 The winning piece, along with selected finalists, is published in Portside Review, ensuring these vital voices reach a wide audience.

-Submissions for the 2025 Human Rights Essay Prize are currently CLOSED.
+Submissions for the 2025 Human Rights Essay Prize are currently OPENED.